piranna/piranna.github.io/_posts/2022-08-04-Linting-@-Dyte.md

 Github Action detects when you want to print a secret on the console, so it prevents to get them logged by replacing the secret strings with `***`.
-Sometimes we need to get them printed for debugging purposses, so we need to trick it.
+Sometimes we need to get them printed for debugging purposes, so we need to trick it.
 The most simple way is to just concatenate the output with the secret using the unix [sed](https://en.wikipedia.org/wiki/Sed) command to [split the secret string using spaces](https://zellwk.com/blog/debug-github-actions-secret/):